dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

 contained within the district.

 8. (Optional) Select **Data output and analysis organisation units**.<br/><br/>
-The data output and analysis organisation units controls for which organisation units the user can view aggregated data in the analytics apps, for example the **Pivot Table** and **GIS** apps.
+The data output and analysis organisation units controls for which organisation units the user can view aggregated data in the analytics apps, for example the **Pivot Table** and **Maps** apps.
 You can assign any number of data output and analysis organisation units to a user.<br/><br/>
 Users will have access to all sub-organisation units of the assigned organisation units.
 You shouldn't select the descendants of an